leandigo/tagbox/README.rst

 In order for the **tagbox** to work properly, the only mandatory parameter is ``taglist`` which specifies the list of available tag choices to show.

 .. csv-table::
-   :header: "Event", "Type", "Default", "Description"
+   :header: "Name", "Type", "Default", "Description"
    :widths: 20, 10, 40, 70

-   "*taglist*",      "list",   "empty", "List of optional tag choices" "*selectedlist*", "list",   "empty", "List of preselected tags" "*cols*",         "int",     5,      "Number of columns in the choices matrix" "*expand*",       "boolean", false,  "Expand choices matrix on initialization" "*matrixlabel*",  "html",    *see example*, "The caption of the link that shows the matrix" "*matrixaltlabel*",  "html",    *see example*, "The caption of the link that hides the matrix" "*maxtags*",       "int", 0 (unlimited),  "Maximum number of selected tags" "*placeholder*", "string", 'Select one or more...', "The placeholder for the manual input field"
+   "taglist",      "list",   "empty", "List of optional tag choices" "selectedlis", "list",   "empty", "List of preselected tags" "cols",         "int",     5,      "Number of columns in the choices matrix" "expand",       "boolean", false,  "Expand choices matrix on initialization" "matrixlabel",  "html",    *see example*, "The caption of the link that shows the matrix" "matrixaltlabel",  "html",    *see example*, "The caption of the link that hides the matrix" "maxtags",       "int", 0 (unlimited),  "Maximum number of selected tags" "placeholder", "string", 'Select one or more...', "The placeholder for the manual input field"

 .. note:: When the choices matrix is open, the autocomplete suggestions box is automatically turned off.